istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 A few key design principles played a role in the `v1beta1` authorization policy:

-* Align with [Istio Configuration Model](https://goo.gl/x3STjD).
+* Align with [Istio Configuration Model](https://goo.gl/x3STjD) for better clarity on the policy target.
 The configuration model provides a unified way for configuration hierarchy, resolution, target selection and etc.

 * Improve user experience by simplifying the API.
 It's much easier to manage one custom resource definition (CRD) that includes all access control specification instead of looking at multiple different CRDs.

 * Make policy semantics more flexible without introducing much complexity.
-For example, it's very useful to apply the policy to the edge (ingress/egress gateway) to enforce access control for all traffic entering/exiting the mesh.
+For example, allow the policy to be applied on Ingress/Egress gateway to enforce access control for traffic entering/exiting the mesh.

 ## Authorization Policy